Introduction

 - THE

-operator displays a record if all the conditons separated byAND
+ANDoperator displays a record if all the conditons separated byANDare TRUE. - The

-operator displays a record if any of the conditons separated byOR
+ORoperator displays a record if any of the conditons separated byORis TRUE. - THE

 - The